-Poor workplace communication occurs when there is a discrepancy between what is said and what is heard, whether it be between colleagues or between an employee and a manager.
-More specifically, the understanding between two people is not mutual when the person being communicated misunderstands what you’re communicating to them.
+Poor workplace communication might mean that lines of communication are entirely broken, but this is relatively rare.
+More often, communication issues occur when there is a discrepancy between what is said and what is heard, whether between colleagues or between an employee and a manager.
+More specifically, the understanding between two people is not mutual when the person being communicated with misunderstands what you’re trying to communicate.

-For example, an employer sets a deadline for turning in data on Friday for their employee, and the employee has no problem with getting the data in on Friday.
-On the surface, it may seem like an example of good communication.
-However, the employee might think they have until 5 p.m to deliver the data when they actually need it on Friday at 10 a.m.
-This mismatch of deadlines stemmed from poor communication, as the understanding for the deadline was not directly communicated between the employee and employer.
+Here’s an example.
+An employer sets a deadline for turning in data on Friday, and an employee readily agrees to get the data in on Friday.
+On the surface, this may seem like good communication.
+However, the employee might think they have until 5 p.m. to deliver the data when it is actually due on Friday at 10 a.m.
+This mismatch of deadlines stemmed from poor communication — the information communicated between the employer and employee was incomplete.

 What are the causes of poor communication in the workplace?

 Goals and objectives are powerful in business, as they focus attention on achieving desirable outcomes, such as profitability.
-Profitability does not just happen, magically.
-It requires attentive employees who know what management expects them to accomplish, and transparent objectives provide that direction.
-If organizations, especially the managers, fail to provide direction, this not only leads to confusion and frustration, employees may also end up underperforming without meaning to.
+Profitability does not just happen magically.
+It requires attentive employees who know what management expects them to accomplish and transparent objectives provide that direction.

 Cultural Diversity in the Workplace